 Pacemaker Cluster Status

 The pacemaker cluster controls and watches the VIP on the NetBackup for OpenStack Cluster.
-It also controls on which node the nbosim-api and nbosjm-scheduler service runs.
+It also controls on which node the nbosjm-api and nbosjm-scheduler service runs.

 '''

-[root@Upstream ~] # pcs status
+[root@Upstream ~]# pcs status

 Cluster name: NetBackup for OpenStack

-WARNINGS:

-Corosync and pacemaker node names do not match (IPs used in setup?)

 '''